msteinert/bstring/README.md

 6. Other various improvements

 Currently this fork should be binary-compatible with the original code.
-The only source imcompatibility is the removal of the `const_bstring` type.
+The only source incompatibility is the removal of the `const_bstring` type.

 ## Building